ITISFoundation/ti-planning-tool-manual/docs/services/post_processing.md

    when this tab is added to the Report.

 2. **Settings** <br/>
-   Toggle between Log and dB scale and choose the channel weighting ratio.
+   Toggle between Log and dB scale and choose the channel weighting.

 3. **General Information** <br/>
    The electrode locations, applied currents and best metrics for this specific setup are summarized.